 In sympathy, many reporters write with a deadline, so they probably can't help but use clichés like "red meat."
-The problem is that "red meat" start outs not meaning anything to anybody but eventually becomes a caricature that means everything to everybody.
+The problem is that "red meat" starts out meaning nothing to anybody but becomes a caricature that means a lot to everybody.
 It means that CPAC attendees are a bunch of slobbering idiots.
-Maybe they are, but they deserve a broader variety of clichés.

 I don't have to use clichés like that.
 The advantage of an occasional blog is the time to think carefully about what I write.
-You wouldn't catching me using a cliché like that, even if my life depended on it.
+You wouldn't catch me using a cliché, even if my life depended on it.

 One of the blessings of our time is never having to choose what to watch.
 You can see shows during their original airing or you can store them up and watch an entire series over a binge weekend.